 - Reasonable price if a price for the work has not been discussed, you do not have to pay a price which is unreasonable.

 What Happens if You Have a Problem with a Service?

 Under the Consumer Guarantees Act, your rights depend on how serious the problem is.
 First, you must go to the provider and explain the problem.For minor problems, give the provider the opportunity to fix the problem.
 You only need to give them one opportunity to fix the issue though.
 This should be at no extra cost to you.

 If the provider is being an arse by refusing, taking more than the reasonable time to fix it, or the problem is not resolved, then you have two options:

 - get another service provider to fix the issue and claim the cost from the first provider, or

 - cancel the contract and refuse to pay, or pay less than agreed.
 If you have already paid, you might be able to get some or all your money back.

 For serious problems, you can jump straight to cancelling the contract and getting your money back, or refusing to pay.
 A serious problem is defined by the service provider making something unsafe or making something considerably unfit for purpose, e.g. after visiting a mechanic, your car breaks down straight after.

-More articles on buying stuff in New Zealand
+More Advice on Buying Stuff in New Zealand

 Hopefully, this article was more useful than it was entertaining, but, if for some reason, you want to read more about buying things in New Zealand, then perhaps these articles will sizzle your bacon.